Truck Market size in Vietnam to grow by 41,610 units between 2021-2026|The rise in industrialization and urbanization drives market - Technavio

-The report offers an up-to-date analysis and to know the exact growth variance and the Y-O-Y growth rate, Request a free sample report.
+The report offers an up-to-date analysis and to know the exact growth variance and the Y-O-Y growth rate, Request a sample report

 The rise in industrialization and urbanization, and rapid growth in the construction industry will offer immense growth opportunities to the market.
 However, the high manufacturing cost of trucks, shortage of skilled operators of trucks, and strict emission standards for trucks will challenge the growth of the companies.
 To make the most of the opportunities, companies should focus more on the growth prospects in the fast-growing segments, while maintaining their positions in the slow-growing segments.